Taaitaaiger/jlrs/README.md

 ## Custom types

-In order to map a struct in Rust to one in Julia you can derive `Unbox`, `Typecheck` and `ValidLayout`.
-If the struct in Julia is immutable `ValidField` can also be derived, if it has no type parameters `IntoJulia`.
+In order to map a struct in Rust to one in Julia you can derive several traits.
 You normally shouldn't need to implement these structs or traits manually.
-The JlrsReflect package can generate correct Rust struct and automatically derive the supported traits for types that have no atomic fields, nor any tuple or union fields with type parameters.
-The reason for this restriction is that the layout of such fields can be very different in a way that can't be easily represented.
+The `reflect` function defined in the `Jlrs.Reflect` module can generate Rust structs whose layouts match their counterparts in Julia and automatically derive the supported traits.

+The main restriction is that structs with atomic fields, and tuple or union fields with type parameters are not supported.
+The reason for this restriction is that the layout of such fields can be very different depending on the parameters in a way that can't be easily represented in Rust.

 These custom types can also be used when you call Rust from Julia with `ccall`.